heathhenley/ChatGPTBot/docs/source/intro.md

 - save a short message history
 - add a knowledge base and use it to find relevant data based on vector similarity (also using OpenAI for the embeddings)
-- examples of how to interface with Slack, Google Chat, and create a FastAPI REST API:w
+- examples of how to interface with Slack, Google Chat, and create a FastAPI REST API
--